FaisalTamanoJr/Class-Notes/README.md

 Because I frequently have been asked for my notes in class, I've decided to start uploading them in this repository.

+To switch from edit mode to preview/reading mode, press `ctrl+e`.

 Visit [[contents]] to view the contents of the vault.

 ## How to access the notes